cody-joe-gilbert/fuzzypanda/README.md

 The criteria in steps 2-4 can be modified via modification of the `fuzzypanda.preprocess.PreProcessor` class.

-The primary API is the `fuzzypanda.get_fuzzy_columns` function that takes two Pandas DataFrames and a set of column names, and creates a new column in the "left" DataFrame that contains the closest entries by string edit distance to the associated values in the "right" DataFrame columns.
+The primary API is the `fuzzypanda.matching.get_fuzzy_columns` function that takes two Pandas DataFrames and a set of column names, and creates a new column in the "left" DataFrame that contains the closest entries by string edit distance to the associated values in the "right" DataFrame columns.
 The Pandas `merge` or `join` functions can later be used to perform full joins on the DataFrames.

 ### Installation